nossidge/poefy/README.md

 ### Make a database, ignoring uppercase lines

-Use sed to filter out lines that only contain uppercase lines:
+Use sed to filter out lines that do not contain lowercase letters.
+For example, the sonnets file contains lines with the number of the sonnet, e.g. "CXLVII."

     $ sed -r 'sed '/[a-z]/!d' shakespeare_sonnets.txt | poefy -o shakespeare